 The pocket face mask is designed to aid the rescuer when providing ventilation during CPR.
 It is made of a soft plastic that conforms to the patient’s face.
 The mask can come both with or without an oxygen inlet.
 Its use avoids direct contact with the patient’s mouth and decreases the chance of contamination.

 Many different types are available.
 The bag-valve-mask is a hand-held device you squeeze to ventilate a patient.
 It comes in adult, child and infant sizes.
 All have the same basic parts: face mask, non-rebreather patient valve, a bag (rubber or vinyl), intake valve/ oxygen reservoir valve, oxygen supply connection tube, an oxygen reservoir.

 2.5 Adjunct Equipment for Oxygen Administration

 Description: Has two stems that are placed into the patient’s nostrils.
 Used most often in the hospital setting.
-Most patients tolerate it well and it is the best accessory for the administration to giving low-concentration oxygen.
+Most patients tolerate it well and it is the best accessory for the administration to give low-concentration oxygen.

 Flow Rate: Ipm

 Description: Face mask with an oxygen reservoir bag and oneway valves.
 Requires a tight seal to ensure high oxygen concentration delivery.